-With ASTTBC Registration #143 and certified as a CTech in the early days of the Association, Alan Cheek was designated a Life Member - and now an Honourary Member due to a policy change at ASTTBC .
+With ASTTBC Registration #143 and certified as a CTech in the early days of the Association, Alan Cheek was designated a Life Member - and now an Honourary Member due to a policy change at ASTTBC.
 Doug Duncan, Registration #507, was on the Council and served as President of ASTTBC from 1972 to 1974.

-Alan Cheek (left in the photo) is one of the very first members of the Association.
-Alan has been connecting with TPBC Board Secretary and former ASTTBC President, Geoff Sale, AScT (Retired) about the very early days of the Association.
 First incorporated as the Society of Architectural and Engineering Technologists of BC (SAETBC), the organization later changed its name to the Society of Engineering Technologists of BC (SETBC) and finally, with the ASTT Act in 1985, to the current name, Applied Science Technologists and Technicians of BC (ASTTBC).
-Alan has written a bit about those early days, Check out TPBC Newsletter Summer 2024 for Alan's reflections on the very early days.
+Alan has written a bit about those early days: check out TPBC Newsletter Summer 2024 for Alan's reflections on the very early days.
 Maybe he has some lessons for the early days of TPBC?

 Posted 2024/04/29